fahran/uke-weds-autotweeter/README.md

 ```

 ### Notes on code quality
 Written in a few hours, most of which was trying to make API Gateway do CORS properly.
 There are no tests.
 Plenty of boilerplate is copy/pasted from docs.
-There code is of very questionable quality (globals, horrible function ordering, missing comments/explanations, bad comments, inconsistent formatting...you get the picture.)
+The code is of very questionable quality (globals, horrible function ordering, missing comments/explanations, bad comments, inconsistent formatting...)
 You get the picture.
 Disposable code is fun.

 ### Things Learned
 * Having an infinite scrolling list of songs can be convenient, but a bit much.
 Either set the timings slower (~10 mins?), or be happy to ignore it quite a bit.